apollographql/apollo-client/react-docs/source/api.md

 <h3 id="graphql-query-data.startPolling">`props.data.startPolling(interval)`</h3>

-This function will set up an interval and send a fetch request every time that interval executes.
+This function will set up an interval and send a fetch request every time that interval ellapses.
 The function takes only one integer argument which allows you to configure how often you want your query to be executed in milliseconds.
+In other words, the `interval` argument represents the milliseconds between polls.

 Polling is a good way to keep the data in your UI fresh.
-By refetching your data every 5 seconds (for example) you may effectively emulate realtime data without needing to build up a realtime backend.
+By refetching your data every 5,000 milliseconds (or 5 seconds, for example) you may effectively emulate realtime data without needing to build up a realtime backend.

 If you call `data.startPolling` when your query is already polling then the current polling process will be cancelled and a new process will be started with the interval you specified.

 You may also use [`options.pollInterval`](#graphql-query-options.pollInterval) to start polling immediately after your component mounts.
 It is recommend that you use [`options.pollInterval`](#graphql-query-options.pollInterval) if you don’t need to arbitrarily start and stop polling.

+If you set your `interval` to 0 then that means no polling instead of executing a request every JavaScript event loop tick.

 **Example:**